-- 10 To prepare your computer: - a Plug your computer into COM1 Error!
-Bookmark not defined.using a crossover (null-modem) cable. - b Turn on your computer. - c Be sure that your computer has installed communications software, that it is set to use full-duplex, and that the baud rate is set to 115,200. - 11 Using the serial interface, display the Main Menu.
+- 10 To prepare your computer: - a Plug your computer into COM1 using a crossover (null-modem) cable. - b Turn on your computer. - c Be sure that your computer has installed communications software, that it is set to use full-duplex, and that the baud rate is set to 115,200. - 11 Using the serial interface, display the Main menu.